jceneziojr/sysidentpygui/paper/paper.md

 # Statement of need

-`SysIdentPyGUI` is a web app for the Python module `SysIdentPy` in the format of a Graphical User Interface (GUI).
-It was written using the `Streamlit` library, which allows the creation of web apps in a compact Python syntax. `SysIdentPyGUI` was concepted as a alternative for people that would like to use `SysIdentPy` toolbox but aren't familiar with Python, such as medical or economy students.
-But even experienced users could take advantage of its facilities, for a quick and easy use of the system identification and simulation tools, through a cellphone for example.
+`SysIdentPyGUI` is a web app for the Python module `SysIdentPy` in the form of a Graphical User Interface (GUI).
+It was written using the `Streamlit` library, which allows the creation of web apps in a concise Python syntax. `SysIdentPyGUI` was conceived as an alternative for people who would like to use the `SysIdentPy` toolbox but are not familiar with Python, such as medical or economics students.
+However, even experienced users can take advantage of its features for quick and easy use of the system identification and simulation tools, for example, using a cellphone.

-Besides this, there isn't any projects for NARX and NARMAX system identification in the shape of a GUI available, so its a relevant contribution to the field.
+Moreover, there are currently no projects available for NARX and NARMAX system identification in the form of a GUI, making it a significant contribution to the field.

-The application currently has the following `SysIdentPy` features implemented:
+The application currently implements the following features of `SysIdentPy`:

-- NARX and NARMAX Model identification using four model structure selection algorithms (Acelerated orthogonal least squares, Forward regression least squares, Meta model structure selection and Entropic regression); two basis function (Polynomial and Fourier); a variety of estimator algorithms (such as least squares, recursive least squares and least mean squares); the capabilitie to identify SISO and MISO models and selecting the specific lag for each input and output; free run and k-steps ahead simulation; a intuitive list of regressors and its parameters; the results and residues plot; a complete list of metrics to analyze the model; possibility to download a model file for posterior usage.
+- NARX and NARMAX model identification using four model structure selection algorithms (Accelerated orthogonal least squares, Forward regression least squares, Meta model structure selection, and Entropic regression); two basis functions (Polynomial and Fourier); a variety of estimator algorithms (such as least squares, recursive least squares, and least mean squares); the ability to identify SISO and MISO models and select the specific lag for each input and output; free run and k-steps ahead simulation; an intuitive list of regressors and their parameters; results and residuals plots; a complete list of metrics to analyze the model; the ability to download a model file for future usage.
-- You are able to use the model file that was previously generated to analyze a new dataset and check metrics and plots as specified before.
+- You can use a previously generated model file to analyze a new dataset and check the specified metrics and plots.
-- If the user has a known NARX model equation, the're able to input it on the web app and simulate the model with free run and k-steps ahead option and other parameters.
+- If the user has a known NARX model equation, they can input it into the web app and simulate the model with free run and k-steps ahead options and other parameters.

-To use `SysIdentPyGUI` the user could access the app through the hosted server, cloning the repository or running a containerized version through Docker.
+To use `SysIdentPyGUI`, the user can access the app through the hosted server, clone the repository, or run a containerized version using Docker.

-Further in this article is described examples of usage of the web app and future work, but more detailed information can also be found in the [documentation](https://jceneziojr.github.io/sysidentpygui/).
+Further in this article, examples of the web app's usage and future work are described, but more detailed information can also be found in the [documentation](https://jceneziojr.github.io/sysidentpygui/).

 # Example of usage